-Crs# Course Name Description Credit WR323 This writing intensive poetry studio course is designed to expose students to a variety of language-driven creative works and to support a rigorous poetry writing practice in its participants.
-Students will read, hear, and witness the delivery of poetic forms, and will write original work throughout the semester.
-Assignments, both in class and those to be completed outside of class, will move from idea generation to editing and re- envisioning.
-Students will present their work for critique several times during the semester and participate in a collaborative project.
-The final project can take multiple forms, such as a portfolio, chapbook, e-book, or digital installation, etc., and will draw from works produced during the semester, reproducing the professional writing practice of generation, revision and submission or presentation/exhibition.
-In addition to self-directed independent study of writers chosen by the student, a selection of shared reading assignments will help students frame/consider questions about immediacy and accessibility, narrative, non-linearity, dissonance, collage and other contemporary poetic concepts.
-In this section, student participation will include workshop, discussion and critique forums, as well as self-directed study.
-The course will open and close with a discussion around the idea of what and where the poetic exists in a contemporary, media-driven landscape (print publishing, online, performance, etc.).
-This course counts as a studio elective for all other areas of concentration.
-3 WR324 This course builds on Introduction to Scripting, giving students creative time to practice and employ methods learned.
-It focuses on terminology, tools and media of contemporary scriptwriting in consideration of the stage, television, film and/or comics alongside analysis of successful work by professionals in the field.
-Course time will be spent in a combination of lecture and peer critique in a workshop setting.
-Upon successful completion of this course, students will have put into practice the basics of the craft of scriptwriting, conceived a workable idea, formulated an outline for the expression/execution of that idea, and maintained creative momentum toward a complete and cohesive script for a stage production, television pilot, film or graphic novel.
-They will have also closely considered the work of a professional in the field and written a detailed analysis and presentation of that writer's work.
-This course counts as a studio elective for all other areas of concentration.
-Prerequisites: LA121-122, or a 200-level Writing course, or Instructor permission.
-3 WR325 This is a writing workshop.
-It is a craft-based writing course is designed to grant students increased experience in the techniques of writing fiction, considering both short story and novel pacing, while also developing informed critique practices applicable to revising the student's own work as well as editing the work of peers.
-The primary focus is on a consistent flow of student-generated original writing.
-Reading assignments are intended to support the writing process through considering the craft, history and aesthetics.
-This course counts as a studio elective for all other areas of concentration.
-Prerequisites: LA121-122, or a 200-level Writing course, or Instructor permission.
-3 WR410 Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
-Prerequisite: Senior Standing 3
+CREATIVE WR Crs# Course Name Description Credit CW323 creative works a and witness the both in class and envisioning.
+Stu- in a collaborative or digital installa professional writ self-directed ind assignments will linearity, dissona will include work and close with a driven landscape nsive poetry studio course is designed to expose students to a variety of language-driven and to support a rigorous poetry writing practice in its participants.
+Students will read, hear, delivery of poetic forms, and will write original work throughout the semester.
+Assignments, d those to be completed outside of class, will move from idea generation to editing and re- dents will present their work for critique several times during the semester and participate e project.
+The final project can take multiple forms, such as a portfolio, chapbook, e-book, tion, etc., and will draw from works produced during the semester, reproducing the ing practice of generation, revision and submission or presentation/exhibition.
+In addition to ependent study of writers chosen by the student, a selection of shared reading I help students frame/consider questions about immediacy and accessibility, narrative, non- ance, collage and other contemporary poetic concepts.
+In this section, student participation shop, discussion and critique forums, as well as self-directed study.
+The course will open discussion around the idea of what and where the poetic exists in a contemporary, media- e (print publishing, online, performance, etc.).
+This course counts as a studio elective for all oncentration.
+Prerequisites: LA121-122, or a 200-level Writing course, or Instructor 3 CW324 methods learned of the stage, tele field.
+Course tim successful comp scriptwriting, cor and maintained television pilot, f the field and writ ds on Introduction to Scripting, giving students creative time to practice and employ d.
+It focuses on terminology, tools and media of contemporary scriptwriting in consideration evision, film and/or comics alongside analysis of successful work by professionals in the e will be spent in a combination of lecture and peer critique in a workshop setting.
+Upon pletion of this course, students will have put into practice the basics of the craft of nceived a workable idea, formulated an outline for the expression/execution of that idea, creative momentum toward a complete and cohesive script for a stage production, ilm or graphic novel.
+They will have also closely considered the work of a professional in tten a detailed analysis and presentation of that writer's work.
+This course counts as a or all other areas of concentration.
+Prerequisites: LA121-122, or a 200-level Writing course, mission.
+3 CW325 experience in th developing infor work of peers.
+T assignments are aesthetics.This o workshop.
+It is a craft-based writing course is designed to grant students increased e techniques of writing fiction, considering both short story and novel pacing, while also med critique practices applicable to revising the student's own work as well as editing the he primary focus is on a consistent flow of student-generated original writing.
+Reading e intended to support the writing process through considering the craft, history and course counts as a studio elective for all other areas of concentration.
+A121-122, or a 200-level Writing course, or Instructor permission.
+3